 No clearing is required for the proposed works.
-An APZ plan for vegetation outside of the leasehold boundaries in perpetuity is being established in consultation with NPWS.
+An APZ plan was established in 2020 and approved by NPWS and is to be maintained in perpetuity.
 Any future clearing to maintain the APZ area is to be done so in consultation with NPWS.